Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 step _ = Nothing
 ```

+There are a few things to note about this implementation.
+Unlike in egglog, we
+have to explicitly tell Haskell to recursively `step`{.haskell} the children of
+an `App`{.haskell} constructor.
+We also use `Maybe`{.haskell} to indicate
+whether any reduction actually took place: this tells us immediately if an
+expression has reached a normal form, without having to compare the input to the
+output.
+Finally, notice that *any* `Com`{.haskell} value can be passed around
+and rearranged, via the Haskell variables `x`{.haskell}, `y`{.haskell},
+`z`{.haskell}, `x'`{.haskell} and `y'`{.haskell}; but only `App`{.haskell}, `C
+'K'`{.haskell} and `C 'S'`{.haskell} have any effect on the output (this will be
+important for our symbolic execution!).

+Next we'll need to *iterate* the `step`{.haskell} function, but that's tricky
-Since SK logic is a universal programming language, we have to account for
+since SK is a universal programming language, so we have to account for infinite
-infinite loops, long-running computations, exponential memory usage, etc. We do
+loops, long-running computations, exponential memory usage, etc. We do this by
-this by parameterising various functions with "fuel": a `Natural` number which
+parameterising various functions with "fuel": a `Natural`{.haskell} number
-decrements whenever we recurse, and cuts-off the computation when it hits zero:
+argument which decreases as we progress through a computation; when it hits
+zero, we bail out:

 ```{.haskell pipe="./show Main.hs"}
 -- | Step the given Com to see if it's in normal form: if so, return it; else